 Although it isn’t the fastest around, picking one up under $15k with decent miles, you can mod the hell out of it (tastefully please) to be whatever you want; handling monster or straight-line beast.
 Oh and please get a manual if you do.

 6. Chevrolet Camaro SS

-Early examples of the 5th generation camaro SS’ (2010-2013) can be found all over the place ranging from $10-15k for less than average mileage cars .
-With a sub 5 second 0-60 time, Brembo brakes, decent handling, and an LS3 (manual only option, autos get the L99 engine) you have a great all around package with tough muscle car looks and unlimited options for upgrades in the aftermarket world.
+Early examples of the 5th generation Camaro SS’ (2010-2013) can be found all over the place ranging from $10-15k for less than average mileage cars.
+With a sub 5 second 0-60 time, Brembo brakes, decent handling, and an LS3 (manual only option, autos get the L99 engine) you have a great all-around package with a tough muscle car look and unlimited options for upgrades in the aftermarket world.

 Just through some headers on it and you’ll forget about the interior pretty fast.